 Formal breeding and standardization of the Yankee Terrier began in 1898 with the creation of the United Kennel Club (UKC).
-This organization was originally created to foster the development of working dogs, including fighting dogs (a practice they have long since relinquished and condemned).
+This organization originated to foster the development of working dogs, including fighting dogs (a practice they have long since relinquished and condemned).
 The UKC gave the breed the name American Pit Bull Terrier.

-When the breed was recognized by the American Kennel Club in 1936, breeders made every effort to distance themselves from the stigma of the breed’s fighting past.
-The breed was renamed Staffordshire Terrier.
-This, however, was the name of a smaller English version of the dog, so the name was changed again in 1972 to American Staffordshire Terrier.
+When the American Kennel Club recognized the breed in 1936, breeders made every effort to distance themselves from the stigma of the breed’s fighting past.
+They gave it the new name of Staffordshire Terrier.
+This, however, was also the name of a smaller English version of the dog.
+The name changed again in 1972 to American Staffordshire Terrier.
 Although American Staffordshire Terriers and American Pit Bull Terriers originate from the same stock, the AKC still treats them as two different breeds and refuses to recognize the latter.
 The UKC, on the other hand, registers some AKC American Staffordshire Terriers as American Pit Bull Terriers, maintaining an element of overlap.

 Pit bull lovers are going to great pains to revive the image of their favorite breed.
 They emphasize that the real problems are not the dogs themselves, but irresponsible breeders and abusive owners.
 Evidently their educational campaign is working, as the pit bull is once again increasing in popularity across America.